tsunami416604/azure-docs.hu-hu/articles/active-directory/hybrid/how-to-connect-migrate-groups.md

 ```

-Ezután a létrehozott kimeneti CSV-fájlt `mS-DS-ConsistencyGuid` használjuk az Attribútum bélyegzőjéhez az F2 erdőben lévő célobjektumon.
+Ezután a generált kimeneti CSV-fájlt használjuk a cél objektumon `mS-DS-ConsistencyGuid` lévő, az F2 erdőben található attribútum bélyegzéséhez:

 ```
 <#
 DESCRIPTION
 ============
-This script will take DN of a group as input and the CSV file that was generated by Import-Group script It copies either the objectGUID or mS-DS-ConsistencyGuid value from CSV file to the given object.
+This script will take DN of a group as input and the CSV file that was generated by the Import-Group script.
+It copies either the objectGUID or the mS-DS-ConsistencyGuid value from the CSV file to the given object.

 #>
 Param(